 When asked if Everest is for everyone, Mingma responds with a resounding "no." There’s my answer, short and clear.

-He emphasises the importance of mental preparation and stresses that learning climbing techniques is crucial - climbers should start at 6,000 meters while training (like Aconcagua), before gradually moving up to higher elevations like Manaslu and Everest.
+He emphasises the importance of mental preparation and stresses that learning climbing techniques is crucial - climbers should start at 6,000 metres while training (like Aconcagua), before gradually moving up to higher elevations like Manaslu and Everest.

 It’s something that requires high-level fitness and technical skills, but also mental fortitude, endurance, and a willingness to face unpredictable and dangerous situations.
 Many climbers have lost their lives attempting to summit Everest, and the risks associated with high altitude mountaineering make it an activity that is not suitable for everyone.

-As we wrap up the interview, he mentions the Hillary Step is still intact, contrary to some reports that it was destroyed during the 2015 avalanche.
+He mentions the Hillary Step is still intact, contrary to some reports that it was destroyed during the 2015 avalanche.
 And he agrees with the consensus that the Kumbu Icefall is the most dangerous on the Nepal side.

 Mingma is a man always at the top, an experienced mountaineer with a wealth of knowledge and a passion for his craft.
 His insights into the world of mountaineering are invaluable, and his humility and dedication are inspiring.